NiccoloN/eriantys-polimi-softeng1-2022/README.md

 *Note 2: files .bat, .command, .sh can be also found in deliverables, and can be downloaded and used in the same way as described later on.*

+*Note 3: It is recommended to have installed one of the latest JDK versions*

 ### Windows

 Download file jar from path `deliverables/jar/Eriantys.jar` ,